nvenk67/tekton-may-2022/Day3/README.md

 </pre>

 ##### ℹ️ Starting your local CRC OpenShift Cluster
-:x:  Please don't attempt this in our training lab.
+:x:  Please don't attempt this in our training lab.these

 ```
 ./crc start